-The NRT download sites are updated in near real-time, as data is received and products are generated.
+The NRT download sites are updated in near real-time, as data are received and products generated.
 This should be within the standard LANCE latency window of 3 hours or less from observation.
+With

-With Aqua overpass occurring at approximately 1:30pm local time, the flood product containing both Aqua and Terra observations should be available no later than approximately 4:30pm local time.
+Aqua overpass currently occurring at approximately 2:00 PM local time, the flood product containing both Aqua and Terra observations should be available no later than approximately 5:00 PM local time.

 The MODIS instruments collect data in orbital swaths, as the satellite travels from pole to pole in sunsynchronous orbits.
-The Terra satellite overpass occurs at roughly 10:30 AM local time (moving earlier as the satellite reaches end-of-life), and Aqua at 1:30 PM local time.
+The Terra satellite overpass occurs nominally at 10:30 AM local time (currently ~9:50 AM and drifting earlier as the satellite reaches end-of-life; see section 9.6), and Aqua at 1:30 PM local time (currently ~ 2:00 PM and drifting later).
 The swath data is processed (upstream from this product) in 5-minute chunks, termed granules: one granule contains the data collected as the satellite travels 5 minutes (approximately 2000 km over the ground).
 Due to the orbital characteristics of these satellites, the granules are not fixed in space, but vary from day to day, as does the position of the swaths.
 Thus, there is no fixed alignment between granule extents and the product's 10x10° tiling scheme; their intersections and the resulting production times vary from day to day.

 As soon as new swath granules are available, all 10x10° flood product tiles that intersect the newly acquired granules are generated, or updated if they already existed from an earlier received granule.
 Thus, if the product is downloaded shortly after the initial granule is received, the product may only have a portion of the full 10x10° tile populated with data from the current date.
-Figure 8 shows an illustrative example.
+Figure 10 shows an illustrative example.
 For a 1-day composite product, the impact will be easier to see: missing swath granules will appear as chunks of Insufficient Data values, as in the figure.
 But for the 2-day and 3-day composites, it may be less obvious that more data may be coming, because those composites incorporate data from previous days, which may result in a more complete looking product (without large sections of Insufficient Data) even with only initial fragmentary coverage from the current date.

-The product naming convention provides no explicit indication that a product is "complete" (contains all data for the day).
+The product naming convention provides no explicit indication that a product is "complete" and thus contains all data for the day.
 As subsequent incoming swath data is processed, previously published products are updated (and the original product file replaced).
 The product filenames are also updated with a new production timestamp, although this is only visible on downloaded files, or by using the API interface, because the web interface drops the timestamps from its listing of available product files.